Israeli army blames mix-up for fatal shooting of Palestinian toddler | Law-Order

 An army officer searching the area saw a "suspicious vehicle and fired several times into the air", prompting a soldier who heard those shots to open fire on the Tamimis' car, believing the gunmen were using it for their getaway.
 The investigation faulted commanders for miscommunication and "incorrect decision-making", the statement said, adding that the officer who fired in the air would be reprimanded for violating standing orders.

-An Israeli soldier who shot dead a Palestinian toddler in a car two weeks ago thought he was firing at gunmen, the army said on Wednesday, blaming a mix-up caused by another soldier discharging his rifle in the air in violation of regulations.
-Two-year-old Mohammad al-Tamimi suffered a fatal head wound in the June 1 shooting near Ramallah in the occupied West Bank.
-His father was hit in the shoulder.
-The Palestinian foreign ministry demanded accountability, deeming the incident a crime.

-Publishing the results of its investigation, the Israeli military repeated previous assertions that Palestinian gunmen had fired at soldiers guarding a Jewish settlement that night.
-An army officer searching the area saw a "suspicious vehicle and fired several times into the air", prompting a soldier who heard those shots to open fire on the Tamimis' car, believing the gunmen were using it for their getaway.

-The investigation faulted commanders for miscommunication and "incorrect decision-making", the statement said, adding that the officer who fired in the air would be reprimanded for violating standing orders.
+The Palestinian foreign ministry, in a statement, deplored the findings as "the clearest and ugliest form of disregard for, and legalization of, the shedding of Palestinian blood".
 The West Bank, among territories where Palestinians seek statehood, has experienced a surge of violence over the last 15 months.

 A report by Israeli rights group Yesh Din based on military data from 2017 to 2021 found that Israeli soldiers were prosecuted in less than 1% of hundreds of complaints filed against them on alleged offences against Palestinians.
-(Writing by Dan Williams; Editing by Howard Goller)
+(Writing by Dan Williams and Ali Sawafta; Editing by Howard Goller)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)